by ProcureDeskLast Updated : Oct-07-2020

 For example, you set up a catalog like this:

-You do need a cadence to review the catalogs on a regular basis to ensure that the price is current.
+You do need a cadence to review the catalogs regularly to ensure that the price is current.

 With all that said, you still might have issues with pricing or other quantity issues.